Your cart

 • performance pressure blocks sensations

-8. When it's useful to take a closer look
+8. When it makes sense to take a closer look

 A conscious look at the pelvic floor can be helpful for: